maxlluky/Mantikor/README.md

 ```
 <img src="img/01.jpg">

+## The goal of the project
+Mantikor should be expanded into a professional pentesting software with a graphical user interface under Windows and a console under Linux.
+The application is intended to test safety systems for their function and reliability.
+ARP spoofing and NDP poisoning have to be impossible with new implementations and protection mechanisms.

 ## Whats Mantikor?
 Mantikor is an Open-Source address-resolution spoofing-Tool.
 The application is written in C# with the use of SharpPcap and PacketDotNet.
 I created the software to learn more about ARP and NDP Spoofing which results in a better understanding how to prevent and detect it in local networks.